nebula2/abp-pdf-with-scryber/docs/POST.md

 ## Add Scryber.core

-We are now ready to install scryber.core.
+We are now ready to install Scryber.Core.

 Add the `Scryber.Core` NuGet-Package to `BookStorePdf.Application`.